CarlosCano1/CarlosCano1/README.md

 - **Bachelors of Science Business Economics**, California State University, Los Angeles

-🔗 Working harder today for an easier tomorow with the use of Machine Learning and AI application for your business needs.

 ### Current Events
 - I’m currently working on wrapping up my Masters in Data Science
 - New Baby Alert!
 Baby born 4/2/24